WC5E/Warcraft-5e-Conversion/WIP 3.0 Chapters/Chapter 6 Spells.md

   </div>

+  \columnbreak

+  > ##### Variant Rule: Xorothian Steed
+  > Dungeon Masters might prefer making the creatures summoned by a warlock with the *find steed* and *find greater steed* fiends instead of the other creature types listed in those spells.
+Additionally, the *find greater steed* spell can summon a felsteed in addition to the other creatures listed.

   <div class='footnote'>PART 2 | SPELLS </div>

   \pagebreakNum

   > #### New Spells By Level
+  >
+  > These are all the new spells whose descriptions are found in the next section, across all classes in this book.
+  >
   > <div style='column-count:2'>
   >
   > ##### Cantrips (0 Level)